junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Something like that," Ellen says drily.

-"We're so doomed," Jo sighs.
+"We're so screwed," Jo sighs.

 "Yeah, Bobby said the same," Dean says tiredly.
-He feels his head so tired that even the end of the world doesn't feel like too big of a deal now.
+He feels his head so tired that even the end of the world doesn't feel like too big a deal now.
 He just wants to reach under the cover to hold Cas's hand, and waits for the angel to wake up.
 So he does exactly that.

 Cas's hand feels warmer than earlier, but the black spots are still spreading, inching from the fingers to the palm.